-Turning to the third leg of our strategy which we succinctly describe as "do nothing", minimising portfolio turnover remains one of our objectives and this was again achieved with a portfolio turnover of -15.6%^{} during the period.
+Turning to the third leg of our strategy which we succinctly describe as "do nothing", minimising portfolio turnover remains one of our objectives and this was again achieved with a portfolio turnover of $-15.6\%^$ during the period.
 It is perhaps more helpful to know that we have held 14 of our portfolio companies since inception and we spent a total of £181,025 or just 0.003% (0.3 of a single basis point) of the Fund on voluntary dealing which excludes dealing costs associated with fund subscriptions and redemptions as these are involuntary.

 Why is this important?
 It helps to minimise costs, and minimising the costs of investment is a vital contribution to achieving a satisfactory outcome as an investor.
 Too often investors, commentators and advisers focus on the Annual Management Charge ("AMC") or the Ongoing Charges Figure ("OCF"), which includes some costs over and above the AMC, which are charged to the Fund.
-The OCF for 2016 for the I Class shares of the Master Fund was 0.96% and the additional costs of the same share class of the Feeder were 11 basis points making a total OCF for the I Class shares of the Feeder of 1.07%.
+The OCF for 2016 for the T Class Accumulation shares was 1.06%^{}.
 The trouble is that the OCF does not include an important element of costs - the costs of dealing.
 When a fund manager deals by buying or selling investments for a fund, the fund typically incurs the cost of commission paid to a broker, the bid-offer spread on the stocks dealt in and, in some cases, Stamp Duty.
 This can add significantly to the costs of a fund yet it is not included in the OCF.

 We provide our own version of this total cost including dealing costs, which we have termed the Total Cost of Investment ("TCI").
-For the I Class shares of the Master Fund in 2016 these dealing costs amounted to 5 basis points and therefore the TCI of the I Class Shares of the Feeder was 1.12%, including all costs of dealing for flows into and out of the Fund, not just our voluntary dealing.
+For the T Class Accumulation shares in 2016 this amounted to a TCI of 1.11%^{}, including all costs of dealing for flows into and out of the Fund, not just our voluntary dealing.
 We think that figure will prove to be low if or when other funds produce comparable numbers.
 However, we would caution against becoming obsessed with charges to such an extent that you lose focus on the performance of a fund.
 It is worth pointing out that the performance of the Fund at the beginning of this letter is after charging all fees.